tox-dev/tox/docs/how-to/usage.rst

 The inheritance chain is: ``[env.{name}]`` > ``[env_base.{template}]`` > ``[env_run_base]``.

-Nest a group under a name to label it, so ``{factor:label}`` reaches the value the current environment picked.
+Nest a group under a name to label it, so ``{factor:label}`` resolves to the value in the current environment name.
 Both lists and range dicts take a label:

 .. code-block:: toml